mitotic/slidoc/README.md

-# Slidedown: A Markdown-based lecture management system
+# Slidoc: A Markdown-based lecture management system

-Slidedown manages a collection of lectures written using [Markdown](https://daringfireball.net/projects/markdown/), which is a very simple and popular markup syntax.
+Slidoc manages a collection of lectures written using [Markdown](https://daringfireball.net/projects/markdown/), which is a very simple and popular markup syntax.
 Markdown files are plain text files saved using extension `.md`.
 They can be edited using text editors like Emacs, vi, [Atom](https://atom.io/), and Sublime Text.

-Slidedown can publish a set of Markdown files as HTML (web) files, [reveal.js](http://lab.hakim.se/reveal-js/) slideshows and [Jupyter notebooks](https://jupyter-notebook-beginner-guide.readthedocs.org/en/latest/).
+Slidoc can publish a set of Markdown files as HTML (web) files, [reveal.js](http://lab.hakim.se/reveal-js/) slideshows and [Jupyter notebooks](https://jupyter-notebook-beginner-guide.readthedocs.org/en/latest/).
 It can also create content lists and indexes, manage questions and